The heart symbol represents love, be it from family, friends, couple or neighbor.

 GENERATE ORIGINAL TEXT

-You may have created text with a heart symbol.
+You may have created text with a heart symbol text.
 Now I am happy to copy and paste the elegant text into the comments section of the funny cat video. text?
 Is it a kind of hack?
 Do you copy and paste the source?

 Well, the answer is actually no. Fractional Sophisticated This converter is a sophisticated symbol.
 The description starts with Unicode.
 Industry standard for creating specifications for thousands of different symbols and characters.
 Any character displayed on an electronic device and printed as a book may have been specified in the Unicode standard.